-Dan Colley from acclaimed theatre company Collapsing Horse writes for Culture about their latest project, a stage adaptation of Gabriel Garcia Marquez's short story A Very Old Man With Enormous Wings, and creating 'a new piece of theatre where children and adults can spend time together.'
+Theatremaker Dan Colley writes for Culture about the return of his acclaimed stage adaptation of Gabriel Garcia Marquez's short story A Very Old Man With Enormous Wings, and creating 'a new piece of theatre where children and adults can spend time together.'

 Gabriel Garcia Marquez, the author of Love in the Time of Cholera and One Hundred Years of Solitude, was born near the Caribbean coast of Colombia in a particularly violent and turbulent time in the county's history.
 He is often described as a richly imaginative writer.
 He’s held up as an exemplar of the "magic-realism" genre, a fact that he found amusing because he never thought he was writing imaginatively.
 He always thought he was writing about Caribbean reality.
 Sometimes the reality we observe is more magical than the fantasies we invent.

 The Marquez story that we’ve adapted for the stage, A Very Old Man With Enormous Wings, is about a man and woman whose child has a fever, and they find a sick, injured old man outside their house.
 The old man happens to have a pair of enormous wings.
 The wise neighbour woman tells them he’s an angel who’s come to take their baby away.
 She advises them to kill him.
 The priest says he's an imposter.
 He warns them not to be tricked.
 The doctor examines him.
 He thinks more men should have wings.
 As pilgrims flock to see him, hoping to be healed by him, hoping for a gawp, they leave with something different than what they expected.

 It is in that ambiguous space, in the grey area between black-and-white certainties, that the conditions for magic are ripe.